My Shopping Cart

 Kevin Webb from Business Insider believes the "FORTNITE" is the most important video game of this decade.

-The game even had a cameo in "Avengers: Endgame," the biggest superhero movie of all time.
 Fortnite continues to evolve with brand collaborations, like Baby Yoda (Grogu) from Star Wars Mandalorian.
 And Fortnite keeps reinventing itself.
 For example, they've just announced a new collab with Star Wars!

 They also have created collabs with Master Chief from Halo.
 The game Fortnite is a great example of the technology of convergence, of cross-platform compatibility.

-With games nowadays are being played on smartphones, gaming consoles, traditional computers and live.
+Games nowadays are being played on smartphones, gaming consoles, traditional computers, and live.

 Fortnite stays fresh for gamers by delivering new "seasons."
 Each season has new game maps, new customizable items, and special events.
 This mint content challenges to unlock customizable gear.
+Better still thrilling tournaments have fired up the player base.

 The last few years have seen massive disruption for brands.

-The Brandt 2021 report states: “The last year has been a turbulent time for every brand, with a constant barrage of unexpected issues and changes.
-But in this report, we took the chance to highlight the brands that managed the crisis, weathered the storm, and came out with innovative and much loved marketing ideas.”
+The Brandt 2021 report states: "The last year has been a turbulent time for every brand, with a constant barrage of unexpected issues and changes.
+But in this report, we took the chance to highlight the brands that managed the crisis, weathered the storm, and came out with innovative and much-loved marketing ideas."

 "This is a chance to rethink, re-strategize, and rebuild all our brands into loved brands, and that opportunity starts now."

-So to answer the question: "Is Fortnite Dying?" the short answer is, no way!
+So to answer the question: "Is Fortnite Dying?" the short answer is: No way!

 Fortnite and the game format Battle Royale are going strong!